mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp-mapping}

 Because RTP has so often used UDP as its underlying transport protocol, and receiving little or no feedback from UDP, RTP implementations rely on feedback from the RTP Control Protocol (RTCP) so that RTP senders and receivers can exchange control information to monitor connection statistics and to identify and synchronize streams.

-Because QUIC provides its own transport-level feedback, at least some RTP transport level feedback can be replaced with current QUIC feedback
-{{!rfc9000}}.
-In adition, RTP-level feedback that is not available in QUIC by default can be replaced with generally useful QUIC extensions.
-Examples of these extentions include:
+Because QUIC provides transport-level feedback, it can replace at least some RTP transport-level feedback with current QUIC feedback {{!RFC9000}}.
+In addition, RTP-level feedback that is not available in QUIC by default can potentially be replaced with generally useful QUIC extensions in the future as described in

-* Arrival timestamps, which are not part of QUIC's default acknowledgment frames, but can be added using {{!I-D.draft-smith-quic-receive-ts}} or
-  {{!I-D.draft-huitema-quic-ts}}, or
-* Adjusting the frequency of QUIC acknowledgments, using
-  {{!I-D.draft-ietf-quic-ack-frequency}}.
+{{rtcp-quic-ext-examples}}.

-When statistics contained in RTCP packets are also available from QUIC, or can be derived from statistics available from QUIC, it is desireable to provide these statistics at only one protocol layer.
+When statistics contained in RTCP packets are also available from QUIC or can be derived from statistics available from QUIC, it is desirable to provide these statistics at only one protocol layer.
 This avoids consumption of bandwidth to deliver equivalent control information at more than one level of the protocol stack.
 QUIC and RTCP both have rules describing when certain signals have to be sent.
 This document does not change any of the rules described by either protocol, but specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics, and reducing the transmission frequency and bandwidth requirements for some RTCP packet types that must be transmitted periodically.
 Future documents can extend this mapping for other RTCP format types, and can make use of new QUIC extensions that become available over time.
 The mechanisms described in this section can enhance the statistics provided by RTCP and reduce the bandwidth overhead required by certain RTCP packets.
 Applications using RoQ need to adhere to the rules for RTCP feedback given by {{!RFC3550}} and the RTP profiles in use.

 Most statements about "QUIC" in {{rtcp-mapping}} are applicable to both RTP encapsulated in QUIC streams and RTP encapsulated in QUIC datagrams.
 The